leggetter/nexmo-caller-id/README.md

 Congrats!
 You've just implemented the Number Insight Advanced Async API using ruby and Sinatra.

+You can view the return parameters for the data that has been returned from the Advanced Number Insights API in the [Nexmo docs](https://docs.nexmo.com/number-insight/advanced-async/api-reference#ni-return-parameters).
+Feel free to parse the data and only display or email the parts that your users will need.

 ## Encore!

 That's not all to the Nexmo API.
 If you want to explore more I would recommend checking out the following resources:

 - The finished repo for this project can be found [on Github](https://github.com/ChrisGuzman/nexmo-caller-id):

-- If don't need as much info from a phone number and don't want to implement the webhook callback logic you can use the other number insight endpoints:
+- If you don't need as much info from a phone number and don't want to implement the webhook callback logic you can use the other number insight endpoints:

 	- https://docs.nexmo.com/number-insight/basic
 	- https://docs.nexmo.com/number-insight/standard